Active Substance: clofarabine

 Other information about Evoltra

 The European Commission granted a marketing authorisation valid throughout the European Union for Evoltra on 29 May 2006.
-The marketing authorisation holder is Genzyme Europe B.V.
-After five years, the marketing authorisation was renewed for a further five years.

 For more information about treatment with Evoltra, read the package leaflet (also part of the EPAR) or contact your doctor or pharmacist.